mi3nts/bikeSensor/wiringLayout.md

-# The Wiring Layout for  the Bike Waggle Project
+# The Wiring Layout for  the Bike Sensor
 ## Devices Used
 The devices used for the Bike Waggle Project are listed below.